 Authentication is the process by which an identity is presented to the application.
 It ensures that the entity making the request has the proper credentials to access the API.

-DotKernel API identities are delivered to the application from the client through the Authorization
+Dotkernel API identities are delivered to the application from the client through the Authorization

 request.